3 reasons we don't see a credible threat to U.S. dollar leadership

 Action for investors

 We would not recommend any portfolio shifts based on fears around the U.S. dollar.
-But we continue to recommend investors consider diversifying their portfolios with exposure to markets and currencies outside the U.S. This includes international equities and bonds, and sectors with global exposure such as industrials and materials.
+But we continue to recommend investors consider diversifying their portfolios with exposure to markets and currencies outside the U.S. This includes international equities and bonds, and sectors with global exposure such as industrials and energy.
 All of these could provide diversification to U.S. dollar exposure.

-Historically, international equities tend to perform well when the dollar is weaker against other currencies.
-Conversely, U.S. investments typically outperform when the dollar is stronger, as the chart below illustrates.
 The rise in the dollar over the past decade has weighed on international returns, but even a modest shift lower in the dollar could be a catalyst for improved relative returns.
-Therefore, an appropriate international allocation is likely to benefit from any dollar softness, which could occur as central bank policies diverge or global growth rebounds.
+Therefore, an appropriate international allocation is likely to benefit from any dollar softness, which could occur as U.S. inflation approaches the Fed’s 2% target or global growth rebounds.

-More broadly, international equities (as measured by the MSCI World Ex USA) rose over 15% in 2023, yet still trade at a significant discount to U.S. equities.
-This suggests there is more room for global indexes to continue to perform relatively well, and a potential softening of the U.S dollar may support this position.
+More broadly, international equities (MSCI World Ex USA) have gained 37% from the start of the bull market in late 2022, yet still trade at a near-record discount to U.S. equities.
+This suggests there is room for global indexes to perform better going forward, and a potential softening of the U.S dollar may support this position.

 We recommend you work with your financial advisor to help ensure your portfolio is adequately diversified across markets and currencies, according to your personal financial goals and risk preference.